- Varies, up to $2,000, renewable

 - Supplemental Questions

-- This scholarship is for students who will attend a 4-year or 2-year higher education institution that participates in the Access Missouri program.
+- This scholarship is for students who will attend an eligible Missouri public or private higher education institution.
 Click here to see a list of eligible schools.
 What school will you attend next year?

 - STUDENT AID REPORT (SAR): Please upload a copy of your Student Aid Report.
 The SAR is the document resulting from the completion of the Free Application for Federal Student Aid (FAFSA).
 The FAFSA may be filed online at http://www.fafsa.ed.gov.
 Once you have completed the FAFSA, upload your SAR here.